-Launched in summer 2022, this new working group is charged with developing Recommended Practice guidelines in response to this question:
+Launched in summer 2022, the new CREC working group is charged with developing Recommended Practice guidelines in response to this question:

 Once a decision is made to retract, to withdraw, or to publish an expression of concern by an appropriately authorized organization, how do the scholarly communications ecosystem and other information consumers become aware of and share information about the status of the original object?

 To get the best comprehensive set of perspectives, the group is made up of representatives from the publishing, library, research, vendor, and technology sectors of our industry, and includes members with expertise in ethics, data quality, metadata handling, editorial work and editing tools, abstracting and indexing, and more.

 The Recommended Practice guidelines created by the working group will